gmedinat/gmedinat.github.io/research-highlights.md

     <!-- Image on the left of text -->
 <img src="{{ '/Figures/CMP_comparison_h3p-fixed_desirrl_h3p-fixed_newdesibhb_wLit_diffmark_dark.png' | relative_url }}" alt="Data Plots" style="width: 410px; max-width: 100%; margin-right: 15px;">
     <p style="text-align: justify; flex: 1;">
-        In <a href="https://ui.adsabs.harvard.edu/abs/2025arXiv250819351M/abstract" target="_blank">Medina et al. (2025c)</a>, we employ the blue horizontal-branch and RR Lyrae samples in DESI Y1 to measure the mass of the Milky Way within 100 kpc from its center following a distribution function-based methodology.
-We test our method using AuriDESI mock catalogs, compare our results with the literature (other methods and tracers), and explore sources of biases for the derived masses.
+        In <a href="https://ui.adsabs.harvard.edu/abs/2025arXiv250819351M/abstract" target="_blank">Medina et al. (2025c)</a>, we employed the blue horizontal-branch and RR Lyrae samples in DESI Y1 to measure the mass of the Milky Way within 100 kpc from its center following a distribution function-based methodology.
+We tested our method using AuriDESI mock catalogs, compared our results with the literature (other methods and tracers), and explored sources of biases for the derived masses.
     </p>
 </div>